-Dr. Herbert S. Schwartz became Chairman of the Department of Orthopaedic Surgery and Rehabilitation in 2009.
-There are currently 50 full-time orthopaedic, attending faculty positions and six auxiliary faculty positions in the department, 25 resident positions and eight orthopaedic fellowship positions.
+Rick W. Wright, MD became Chairman of the Department of Orthopaedic Surgery in 2019.
+There are currently 46 full-time orthopaedic, attending faculty positions in the department, 25 resident positions and eight orthopaedic fellowship positions.
 Ten orthopaedic surgeons from the Nashville area serve on the clinical faculty.
-Forty-five therapist providers complement the clinical enterprise in which approximately 110,000 outpatient visits are recorded and 12,000 surgical cases are performed annually.
+Forty-five therapist providers complement the clinical enterprise in which approximately 110,000 outpatient visits are recorded and 11,500 surgical cases are performed annually.
 Additionally, the department remains committed to outstanding clinical and basic science research with several NIH funded researchers.
 Education is key to the department’s culture represented by a commitment to medical student, resident and fellow education.